Iceman (album): Background

+Promotion

-On July 4, nearly five months after the release of his collaborative studio album Some Sexy Songs 4 U with PartyNextDoor, Drake began teasing solo material: the single "What Did I Miss?" was released a day later, following a livestream titled "Iceman: Episode 1".
+On July 4, 2025, nearly five months after the release of his collaborative studio album Some Sexy Songs 4 U with PartyNextDoor, Drake began teasing solo material; the single "What Did I Miss?" was released a day later, following a YouTube livestream titled "Iceman: Episode 1".
 On the livestream, Drake drives an Iceman-branded truck around Toronto, drawing a crowd of fans, and eventually arrives to an Iceman-branded warehouse, where he eats food and watches old videos of himself.
 It then transitions to a performance of the song.

+Drake's Instagram page on May 14th, containing multiple promotional posts relating to the first three episodes of the Iceman livestream series, and the Iceman album.

-Another song from the album, rumored to be titled "Supermax", was also previewed during the livestream.
+Another song, rumored to be titled "Supermax", was also previewed during the livestream.
 On the song, Drake mentions reporter Taylor Rooks, rapping, "Losin' all these friends really got to me/ I was talking to Taylor over drinks, and it was getting deep/ 'Not everyone can handle this pressure and, in thе city, you're the national treasurе', that's what she said to me".
 According to Michael Saponara of Billboard, this depicts Drake "looking inward and vulnerably [opening] up about fractured relationships and keeping his focus."
-Possible collaborations with British-American rapper 21 Savage and American rapper Playboi Carti were also previewed during the livestream: 21 Savage previously collaborated with Drake on numerous songs and a joint-album in 2022, while Carti previously collaborated with Drake on 2020's "Pain 1993" and 2024's "No Face", however he was ultimately removed from the latter upon its streaming release.
+Possible collaborations with British-American rapper 21 Savage and American rapper Playboi Carti were also previewed during the livestream: 21 Savage collaborated with Drake on numerous songs and on a joint-album in 2022, while Carti previously collaborated with Drake on 2020's "Pain 1993" and 2024's "No Face", however he was ultimately removed from the latter upon its streaming release.
 DJ Swamp Izzo, who provided ad-libs on Carti's 2025 album Music, also previewed the collaboration on social media.
+"Supermax" was not included on the album.